Cricket Care and Feeding

 whenever available, raw vegetable or fruit scraps.
 Do not forget to supply your crickets with water!

-One method is to place cotton or pieces of sponge in a shallow dish and moisten it.
+One method is to place cotton or pieces of sponge (or paper tols in a shallow dish and moisten it.

 Your success with them will be reflected by the care you have given them.